 DC Water is responding to a sanitary sewer overflow from the Potomac Interceptor in Montgomery County (near Lockhouse 10 within the C&O Canal National Historical Park).
 On the evening of January 19, a section of the Potomac Interceptor sewer line collapsed along the Clara Barton Parkway, near Lock 10 of the C&O Canal.
-A bypass system, installed with cooperation from the National Park Service, is in use to contain the overflow.
-The bypass uses a contained section of the C&O Canal running about 2,700 feet to carry wastewater around the damaged section of pipe and back into the Potomac Interceptor further downstream.
-For more information, please follow official updates and guidance from DC Water as response efforts continue.
+A bypass system, installed with cooperation from the National Park Service, was used to contain the overflow.
+The bypass used a contained section of the C&O Canal running about 2,700 feet to carry wastewater around the damaged section of pipe and back into the Potomac Interceptor further downstream.
+Beginning mid-March, DC Water has completed emergency repairs of the Potomac Interceptor and has removed the bypass pumping system.

 The C&O Canal Trust has closed Lockhouse 10 for reservations until further notice.
 Please note that this closure does not directly affect any of our other lockhouses in the CQ program.
 Visitors to the C&O Canal National Historical Park are encouraged to keep an eye on current conditions by visiting the park’s website here.